 Last week, Paula and I had the pleasure of attending Asembia’s 2019 Specialty Pharmacy Summit at the wonderful Wynn Las Vegas.
 The Specialty Pharmacy Summit remains the most important forum for learning, networking, and conducting business throughout the entire specialty marketplace.
 Today marks the ninth year that I will violate Vegas code and tell you what happened there.
 Below, I offer reflections on the meeting, share my experiences during the featured session, and highlight four crucial specialty industry trends.
 You’ll also find a link to the conference’s Featured Session slides and cool photos—including two of the many selfies for which I … Continue reading The State of Specialty Pharmacy 2019: Industry Trends and Photos from #Asembia19

+This week, I’m rerunning some popular posts while I attend Asembia’s 2019 Specialty Pharmacy Summit.
+Click here to see the original post and comments from January 2019.
 Let’s kick off 2019 with a quick review of last year’s specialty pharmacy mergers and acquisitions (M&A).
 Our list (below) includes only deals that were publicly announced in 2018.
 Pharmacy benefit managers (PBMs) were especially busy.
 CVS Health bought five specialty pharmacies.
 UnitedHealth’s OptumRx bought Avella Specialty Pharmacy, the largest independent specialty pharmacy.
 Diplomat Pharmacy was uncharacteristically quiet during 2018, though it had been one of the most active acquirers in previous years. … Continue reading Specialty Pharmacy M&A: Our Look at 2018’s Deals (rerun)